Tutorial 01: Drums

 Beware, though, because it truly is procedural sound creation from the realm of physical modeling, potentially creating spikes when you line up the spring frequencies.
-I advice the use of a limiter to avoid possible heartattacks or damage to equipment!
+I advice the use of a limiter, though, I've managed to tame the little beast quite well.

 It also features a unique pitchbend implementation that allows only held down keys to be pitched, while sustained keys (via sustain pedal) won't be affected by it.
 Once a key is released, a pitch relax value controls how quickly it will return to the original pitch of the key.
 Once the bent key is struck again without any pitch bending, it will be tuned back to normal instantly!

 - set it high to create whole new performance styles for quick runs!

 - set it medium for almost chorus like effects when pitching toward a clean key!

 - set it low to keep the pitch bend after releasing the key!